 - 2.06 The Cabinet (or Executive) is the part of the County Council which is responsible for most day-to-day decisions.
-The Cabinet is made up of a Leader and other individual Cabinet Members, up to a maximum of 10. - 2.07 When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan insofar as they can be anticipated.
-Formal meetings of the Cabinet which are infrequent and held mainly around the time of the budget in January each year are open to the public except where exempt or confidential matters are being discussed.
-The Cabinet and Cabinet Members have to make decisions which are in line with the

-- County Council's overall policies and budget.
-If they wish to make a decision which is outside the budget or Policy Framework, this must be referred to the County Council as a whole to decide. - 2.08 The Cabinet and Cabinet Members are assisted in their work by Advisers and Senior Advisers to Cabinet Members and cross-party Executive Task and Finish Groups, which provide advice to a Cabinet Member in relation to the development of commissioning plans or plans for service provision, or such other service-related proposal as the Cabinet Member decides.
-The terms of reference and the membership of an Executive Task and Finish Group is decided by the Cabinet Member and published to all members.
+The Cabinet is made up of a Leader and other individual cabinet members, up to a maximum of 10. - 2.07 When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan insofar as they can be anticipated.
+Formal meetings of the Cabinet are held monthly and are open to the public except where exempt or confidential matters are being discussed.
+The Cabinet and cabinet members have to make decisions which are in line with the County Council's overall policies and budget.
+If they wish to make a decision which is outside the budget or Policy Framework, this must be referred to the County Council as a whole to decide. - 2.08 The Cabinet and cabinet members are assisted in their work by Advisers to cabinet members and cross-party executive task and finish groups, which provide advice to a cabinet member in relation to the development of commissioning plans or plans for service provision, or such other service-related proposal as the cabinet member decides.
+The terms of reference and the membership of an executive task and finish group is decided by the cabinet member and published to all members.
 The output from such work will also be available to all members. - 2.09 The Cabinet is responsible for setting the commissioning principles within which commissioning plans can be made that fit the ambitions approved by the County Council in the Performance Framework.
-The wider member involvement in commissioning is through Task and Finish Groups, all-member events focusing on commissioning outcomes that enable members to influence and inform the development of commissioning proposals or through referral to the relevant Select Committee.
-Performance management of commissioning may be, for larger contracts, via Partnership Boards which comprise cross-party elected members, senior officers and representatives of a contractor or partner of the County Council whose role is to oversee the development of the commercial relationship with the contractor or partner and the performance of a contract against defined objectives.
-Performance management for contracts and service delivery is otherwise a function shared between the Cabinet and Select Committees.
+The wider member involvement in commissioning is through task and finish groups, all-member events focusing on commissioning outcomes that enable members to influence and inform the development of commissioning proposals or through referral to the relevant scrutiny committee.
+Performance management of commissioning may be, for larger contracts, via partnership boards which comprise cross-party elected members, senior officers and representatives of a contractor or partner of the County Council whose role is to oversee the development of the commercial relationship with the contractor or partner and the performance of a contract against defined objectives.
+Performance management for contracts and service delivery is otherwise a function shared between the Cabinet and scrutiny committees.